How to DIY a stock tank swimming pool with pool liner

 This post has been a long time in the making!
-For a long long time.
-I shared with you recently how we planned it but in reality, I have been dreaming of having a water feature in our yard since we moved into our small duplex in 2000.
-I just didn’t know they existed.
-Some call them trailer trash pools, hillbilly spas, redneck retreats, or cowboy pools which doesn’t phase me at all.
+I have been dreaming of having a water feature in our yard since we moved into our small duplex in 2000.
+Back then, I just didn’t know a stock tank swimming pool existed.
+Some call them trailer trash pools, hillbilly pools, redneck retreats, or cowboy pools which doesn’t phase me at all.

-There is a certain nostalgia seeing that steel tub sitting in a desert scene with some cactuses and cowboy hat and boots next to it.
-For us, unfortunately, the bare steel didn’t work long term so we had to alter the look, and here is why…
+There is a certain nostalgia in seeing that steel tub sitting in a desert scene with some cactuses and cowboy hats and boots next to it.
+For us, unfortunately, the bare steel didn’t work long-term so we had to alter the look, and here is why…

 (Disclosure: The Tractor Supply Company provided us with the stock tank and all opinions are as always 100% my own!)

-So when I saw a stock tank pop up here and there on Instagram and YouTube a couple of years ago, I knew the galvanized metal was strong enough to stand within our hill.
+So when I saw a stock tank pop up here and there on Instagram and YouTube years ago before the pandemic, I knew the galvanized metal was strong enough to stand within our hill.
 With the help of my daughter, I started to nag my husband again about digging.
 Changing his stance on digging took about a year.
-We all knew it would end up being an insane amount of work to dig out the hill by hand and also carry and discard the soil with buckets alone.
+We all knew it would end up being a lot of work to dig out the hill by hand and also carry and discard the soil with buckets alone.
 Yeah, not fun!
 But one day in early March this year he decided to start digging.
 It was his evening workout routine for a couple of weeks and he did it all by himself which is kind of insane.

-Our kids aren’t little anymore but that doesn’t change the fact that floating in water still sounds amazing even if it is only a round tub.
+Our kids aren’t little anymore but that doesn’t change the fact that floating or sitting in water still sounds amazing even if it is only the size of a kiddie pool.

 Our stock tank swimming pool